Kotlin/KEEP/proposals/multiplatform/binary-signature.md

 ### Override matching signature

-his signature is used when `override` in the derived class or interface needs to be matched with inherited class or interface.
+This signature is used when `override` in the derived class or interface needs to be matched with inherited class or interface.
 We can describe it in the following way:

 * It includes all Kotlin type information, including generics parameters and detailed parameter types.